confluentinc/ksql/docs-md/tutorials/materialized.md

 Imagine that you work at a company with a call center.
 People frequently call in about purchasing a product, to ask for a refund, and other things.
 Because the volume of calls is rather high, it isn't practical to run queries over the database storing all the calls every time someone calls in.

-In this tutorial, we'll show you how to create and query a set of materialized views about phone calls made to the call center.
-We'll demonstrate capturing changes from a MySQL database, forwarding them into Kafka, creating materialized views with ksqlDB, and querying them from your applications.
+This tutorial shows how to create and query a set of materialized views about phone calls made to the call center.
+It demonstrates capturing changes from a MySQL database, forwarding them into {{ site.ak }}, creating materialized views with ksqlDB, and querying them from your applications.

 ### Get the Debezium connector